Salix acutifolia ‘Blue Streak’

 The male flowers have done their thing by early May and new leaves are starting to appear.

 First years growth shows a delightful pink-gray color in mid-summer and whiten as autumn approaches.

 The Wonderful World of Willows

 Vermont Willow Nursery

-'Blue Streak' is one of the first willows to open in spring and very long-lasting.
-Plants are covered with silver-gray catkins in mid-April.
+January 27: 'Blue Streak' is one of the first willows to open and has very long-lasting catkins.
+The fur-coat protects the hidden naughty bits!